Drew Waters Preview, Player Props: Royals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.72 team ERA ranks first among all league pitching staffs.
+- The Mariners have a 3.70 team ERA that ranks first across all MLB pitching staffs.

-- Mariners pitchers combine to allow 137 home runs (1.1 per game), the fourth-fewest in baseball.
+- Mariners pitchers combine to give up the fourth-fewest home runs in baseball (138 total, 1.1 per game).

-- The righty's most recent time out came on Saturday against the Houston Astros, when he tossed six innings, surrendering two earned runs while giving up eight hits.
+- The righty's last time out came on Tuesday against the Chicago White Sox, when he threw seven innings, surrendering one earned run while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.